 Your ear canal changes shape when you open your jaw such as when chewing or yawning.
 If your ear canal is changing shape, the wax build-up may also shift in your ear canal.
 This may cause a change in hearing.

-If you are experiencing a change in hearing, or your hearing keeps going in and out, it is important that you see an ENT physician or an Audiologist to be evaluated.
+If you are experiencing a change in hearing, or your hearing keeps going in and out, it is important that you see an Audiologist to be evaluated.